esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 ---
-title: "Episode 2: Preprocessing"
+title: "Episode 1: From text to vectors - preprocessing and word embeddings"
 teaching: 10
 exercises: 0
 ---
 :::::::::::::::::::::::::::::::::::::::::::::::: questions